-Farming has been established for thousands of years in the Middle East, and in the river valleys of ancient Mesopotamia the first true civilization in world history of mankind is appearing, that of the Sumerians.
+Farming has been established for thousands of years in the Middle East, and in the river valleys of ancient Mesopotamia the first true civilization in world history is appearing, that of the Sumerians.

-The Sumerians live in large communities of many thousands of people – the first cities.
+The Sumerians live in large communities of many thousands of people – the earliest cities.
 Along with many other advances they are developing the techniques of writing, on which most future human progress will depend.

-A second civilization is also beginning to emerge, that of Ancient Egypt in the Nile Valley.
+A second civilization is also beginning to emerge in the Middle East, that of Ancient Egypt, in the Nile Valley.

 The second great civilization of the ancient world is now well established.
 Situated in the Nile valley, Egypt has already produced some of the most famous structures in all history, the great Pyramids of Giza.